artemidius/BroCalc/README.md

 ## DESCRIPTION

+Awesome app made on pure clean architecture fully covered with unit-tests and UI-tests.

-Sample app.
-Was done as a test assignment for a company after job interview.
+Done as a test assignment for a company after job interview.

 ## ASSIGNMENT
 #### Currency converter